 Homelessness & Housing Insecurity

-Rising rent or mortgage costs, foreclosure, loss of a job, or simply not having enough money to afford the high upfront costs of renting or buying are challenges that can force many families into living conditions they would not choose otherwise.
+Rising rent or mortgage costs, foreclosure, loss of a job, or simply not having enough money to afford the high upfront costs of renting or buying are challenges that can force many households into living conditions they would not choose otherwise.
 Living doubled- or tripled-up due to economic constraints can place stress on personal relationships, housing stock, public services, and infrastructure.
 When shared housing is not an option, the result can be homelessness.
 This indicator measures housing security in San Bernardino County by tracking the demand for rental assistance and public housing, the number of public school students who are homeless or have insecure housing arrangements, and the point-in-time homeless count.

 TREND